-As a business, you need to make sure you are marketing the right product, to the right person, and at the right time but it can be difficult to know where to start.
+As a business, you need to make sure you are marketing the right product to the right person, and at the right place, time and price.
+However, it can be difficult to know where to start.
 The 7 Ps of marketing are the key areas you should focus on: product, place, price, promotion, people, process, and physical environment.

-Your product should meet customer needs and there’s no one better placed to tell you what those needs are than your customers.
-Don’t be afraid to ask what they think of your product/service, if they are satisfied, what they would change, how their needs might change in the future.
-Customer feedback is key to the continuous development of your product/service, listen and learn from them.
+Your product should meet customer needs and there’s no one better placed to tell you what those needs are than your customers themselves.
+Don’t be afraid to ask what they think of your product or service – if they are satisfied, what they would alter, how their needs might change in the future.
+Customer feedback is key to the continuous development of your business.

-Analysis of profitability of each product or service you offer is also important when it comes to understanding what direction your business should take – what support services you can offer, how it could be improved and where you could add value whilst limiting costs.
+Analysing the profitability of each product or service you offer is also important when it comes to understanding what direction your business should take – what support services you can offer, how the existing product could be improved and where you could add value whilst limiting costs.
 For help with your calculations, take a look at the 80/20 rule.

-Place refers to the distribution you chose depending on the type of product/service you are marketing.
-If you sell through wholesalers and retailers they will each need to make a profit from the sale, this will need to be considered when pricing.
+Here, place refers to the form of distribution you use depending on the type of product or service you are marketing.
+If you sell through wholesalers and retailers, for example, they will each need to make a profit from the sale.
+This will need to be considered when pricing.
 Products will also need to be promoted, not just to the end customer, but to all those who stock your products as well.

 The key to promotions is to understand your customer.
 What do they read?
 Where do they go?
-Work out what the quickest route to your customers and target that.
-Now more than ever, social media marketing is thriving – and with minimal costs attached it can’t be overlooked.
+Work out the quickest route to your customers and target that.
+Now more than ever, social media marketing is thriving – and with minimal costs attached, it can’t be overlooked.

-Regardless of what department and job role marketing is the responsibility of everyone in a service organisation.
-Every interaction customers have with your employees will be a reflection on your business therefore it is essential to make sure you’re people are delivering the image and brand intended.
+Regardless of their individual departments and job roles, marketing is the responsibility of everyone in a service organisation.
+Every interaction customers have with your employees will reflect on your business – so it’s essential to make sure your people are delivering your brand’s image as intended.